Why study Design & Technology?

-Product design describes the act of conceptualizing, planning, creating and implementing a product using architectural or engineering related studies and tools.
-It is the process of creating a new product to be sold by a business to its customers.
+Product design describes the act of conceptualising, planning, creating and implementing a product using architectural or engineering related studies and tools.
+Students will learn from the wider influences on the subject including historical, social, cultural, environmental and economic factors.

 Topics of study at A-Level